FREQUENTLY ASKED QUESTIONS

 Do I need to own a Piano / Keyboard to start?

+Making an instrument purchase is a great investment.
 It is understandable that you may need some time to seek advice on the best instrument to suit your personal needs.
-The Pre-Keys Music Makers classes will help you prepare and get exposure while you make provisions for acquiring an instrument.

 We can make recommendations and provide you with affordable prices on instruments and accessories.
 For students unable to bring instruments, a rental fee is added to your tuition fee for the use of an instrument in class.
 You should have access to an instrument in order to practice outside class hours.